davidekunno93/things-to-do-app-frontend/README.md

 *Theme settings
 *allow making words bold in task title
 *glow when category is first made
+*0 tasks in this category when you first create it and haven't added anything yet

 Feedback
 *Make AM/PM drop down separate selection (meet user expectations)